loiccoyle/loiccoyle.github.io/content/posts/cli_help_readme.md

 # How

 One nifty solution is to automatically insert the help message with the help of a workflow.
+I'll be showing how I set it up for my [{{< ico bootstrap github >}} loiccoyle/phomo](https://github.com/loiccoyle/phomo) repo, it'll need to be adapted for use in other projects.

 ## Markers